cloudmesh-community/book/chapters/class/516/quicktips.md

   * (Work Breakdown)

-* Your report will **not** have a *Future Work* section as this implies that you will do work in future, and your paper is incomplete.
+* Your report will **not** have a *Future Work* section as this implies that you will do work in the future, and your paper is incomplete.
 Hence we would not grade it.
 Instead, you can use an optional *Limitations* section.

 * Do communicate your status and add a *Workbreakdown* section in which you outline